unixzii/SwiftUI-Hooks/README.md

 ## Prior Art

 This is fully inspired by [React Hooks](https://reactjs.org/docs/hooks-intro.html).
 To learn more about what hooks are doing, please first check out the React documentation.
-And the API design in this PoC is also followed by the React spec, you can literally map what you learned to this.
+And the API design in this PoC also follows the React spec, you can literally map what you learned to this.

 ## API References